Morir Soñando (Milk and Orange Juice), an unusual mix with a beautiful, poetic name, is one of Dominicans’ favorite drinks. Truly heavenly.

 Its name means “to die dreaming”, literally translated, and it could not have a more appropriate name.
-The silky combination of milk and the refreshing orange taste of what dreams are made of.
-The perfect drink to refresh, and nourish.
+The silky combination of milk and the refreshing orange taste is what dreams are made of.
+The perfect drink to refresh and nourish.

-There is an old wive’s tale that says that people should not drink milk and orange juice together.
+There’s an old wives’ tale that says that people shouldn’t drink milk and orange juice together.
 Morir soñando proves it wrong.

 And trust me, it will be grand.

-Morir soñando is usually served as a dinner drink, or mid-afternoon snack.
+Morir soñando is usually served as a dinner drink, or a mid-afternoon snack.

 As a bonus to the thirst-quenching, heat-busting goodness of this drink, it is also very nutritious, and perfect as a snack for the little ones.